bbauska/UC-Davis-JS-Basics/readme.md

   title="Test, 54.32 converted & rounded to 3 decimal places"
   alt="Test, 54.32 converted & rounded to 3 decimal places." />
 </p>
-Now let's see what that gives us.
-We come back here now if I try to convert this 54.32, and you could see that it's cropping it off here after two decimal places here really wanted more decimal places than that.
+<p>Now let's see what that gives us.
+We come back here now if I try to convert
+this 54.32, and you could see that it's cropping it off here after two decimal places here really wanted more decimal places than that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 610. round to 3 decimal using tofixed (338) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">